 - How you will teach piano lessons remotely.

 - How you will send music & other materials to families digitally.
 And, how they will make sure those items are ready before lesson.

-If you’re feeling nervous about teaching remotely, keep in mind that everyone is figuring this out right now.
+If you’re feeling nervous about teaching remotely, keep in mind that everyone has had to figure this out at some point.
 The best advice I have heard is to use something you & your students are already familiar with.
-This is not the time to experiment!
+When you first start teaching online, it’s not the time to experiment!